Timeline of the 2022 Russian invasion of Ukraine: 26 February

-Ukrainian Interior Ministry representative Vadym Denysenko said that Russian forces had advanced further towards Enerhodar and the Zaporizhzhia Nuclear Power Plant, that they were deploying Grad missiles there and might attack the plant.
+Ukrainian Interior Ministry representative Vadym Denysenko said that Russian forces had advanced further towards Enerhodar and the Zaporizhzhia Nuclear Power Plant, that they were deploying Grad missiles there, and that they might attack the plant.
 The Zaporizhzhia Regional State Administration stated that the Russian forces advancing on Enerhodar later returned to Bolshaya Belozerka, a village located 30 km from the city, on the same day.

 A Japanese-owned cargo ship, the MV Namura Queen with 20 crew members aboard, was struck by a Russian missile in the Black Sea.
 A Moldovan ship, MV Millennial Spirit, was also shelled by a Russian warship, causing serious injuries.

 Ramzan Kadyrov, the head of the Chechen Republic, confirmed that the Kadyrovtsy, units loyal to the Chechen Republic, had been deployed into Ukraine as well.
 Oleksiy Danilov, the Secretary of Ukraine's National Security and Defense Council, stated that members of Russia's Federal Security Service had tipped Ukraine off that Kadyrovtsy were attempting to infiltrate Kyiv and assassinate President Zelenskyy.
 Danilov stated that the Kadyrovtsy had split into two groups, with one destroyed by Ukrainian forces.

 A six-year-old boy was killed and multiple others were wounded when artillery fire hit the Okhmatdyt Children's Hospital in Kyiv.
 The Ukrainian military stated they had blown up a convoy of 56 tankers in Chernihiv Oblast carrying diesel for Russian forces.

 By the end of the day, Russian forces had failed to encircle and isolate Kyiv, despite mechanised and airborne attacks.
 The Ukrainian General Staff reported that Russia had committed its operational northern reserve of 17 battalion tactical groups (BTGs) after Ukrainian forces halted the advance of 14 BTGs north of Kyiv.
 Russia temporarily abandoned attempts to seize Chernihiv and Kharkiv after attacks were repelled by determined Ukrainian resistance, and bypassed those cities to continue towards Kyiv.
 In the south, Russia took Berdiansk and threatened to encircle Mariupol.

 The Institute for the Study of War (ISW) said that poor planning and execution was leading to morale and logistical issues for the Russian military in northern Ukraine.
 US and UK officials reported that Russian forces faced shortages of gasoline and diesel fuel, leading to tanks and armoured vehicles stalling and slowing their advance.
 Videos also emerged online of Russian tanks and armoured personnel carriers (APCs) stranded on the roadside.
 Russia continued to not use its full arsenal; the ISW said this was likely to avoid the diplomatic and public relations consequences of mass civilian casualties, as well as to avoid creating rubble that would impede the advance of its own forces.

-Meanwhile, internationally military aid was agreed on by NATO, parallel to calls for other measures.
+Meanwhile, internationally, military aid was agreed on by NATO, parallel to calls for other measures.